This Week-ish is curated by Julien Baker. Come see Julien at the 4th Annual Level Ground Festival on April 4 in Pasadena, CA. Tickets available here.

 - Join us IRL.
 Like us on Facebook.
 Follow us on Twitter.

 - Get an invitation to join the Level Ground Community Slack Channel by filling out this form.

-- Let Liz, this week-ish curator, know what you think here - @julienrbaker.
+- Let Julien, this week-ish curator, know what you think here - @julienrbaker.